p-org/peasy-ide-vscode/Docs/docs/contribute.md

 3.  **Build** the repository to convert Typescript code into Javascript code.

-    !!! note "How to Build the P Extension Repository"
+    !!! note "How to Build the Peasy Extension Repository"

         * Mac: ++cmd+shift+b++
         * Windows: ++ctrl+shift+b++